Schobs/MediMarker/README.md

 # Implemented Models (U-Net & PHD-Net)

 ## U-Net
-U-Net follows the encoder-decoder architecure, originally proposed by Ronneberger et al , [here](https://arxiv.org/abs/1505.04597).
+U-Net follows the encoder-decoder architecture, originally proposed by Ronneberger et al , [here](https://arxiv.org/abs/1505.04597).

 It learns an image-to-image translation between the input image and a heatmap centered on the landmark of interest.